 Understanding: Make sure the child or young person understands what the instructions are and what is expected of them.
 Some children or young people will need to be taught how to follow the routine.
 This takes practice and time.
 Ensure that the child or young person is giving the teacher their full attention before giving instructions.

-Rearrange: A child or young person’s attention span in primary school is likely to range from 5-7 minutes per activity, in the younger years.
+Flexibility: A child or young person’s attention span in primary school is likely to range from 5-7 minutes per activity, in the younger years.
 In the older years this increases to 10-12 minutes per activity.
 In secondary school this is likely to increase to about 15-20 minutes per activity.
+A child or young person will be supported to extend this to access formal assessment.
 Therefore thinking matters in lesson planning.
 Consider dividing activities into chunks to keep the child or young person focused.

 Preview and count down: Along with routines, previewing and countdowns are key.
 A visual timetable can be used showing the activities; where they are taking place and with whom.
 Then before each transition, give a time-frame and explain what will happen along with countdowns (in 20 minutes, then 10, then 5 it will be time to finish).
 This allows the child or young person to emotionally get ready for the next transition or activity.